canaryhealth/pyramid_pagination/doc/manual.rst

 ==============

-When specifying options to the paginator `mapper` attribute, it can either be a `pyramid_paginate.Mapper` subclass instance or a set of parameters that will be passed on directly to the current mapper's `.extend()` method.
+When specifying options to the paginator `mapper` attribute, it can either be a `pyramid_pagination.Mapper` subclass instance or a set of parameters that will be passed on directly to the current mapper's `.extend()` method.
 The mapper supports the following options: